mmgrt/bitnami-openldap-arm64/README.md

  make depend
  ```

-Check for any errors/ warnings, you might need to adjust your `configure` command to accomodiate..
+Check for any errors/ warnings, you might need to adjust your `configure` command to accommodate..

 Once done, we're good to build OpenLDAP!